appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/self-hosted-runner/runner-vm-setup.md

 To do that, please configure your power settings on the host machine.

-You can re-check the [Configure Power Settings](#3-configure-power-settings) title for power management of host.
+You can re-check the [Configure Power Settings](#3-configure-power-settings) title for power management on the host.

 ### I want to make some configurations to macOS base image but need desktop UI for them